 According to World Health Organization (WHO) guidelines, T-score of greater than or equal to -1.0 is normal.
 One that falls in the range -1.0 to -2.5 indicates you have a condition known as osteopenia, or pre-osteoporosis.
 This is characterized by lower bone density relative to peak bone mass.
 A T-score lower than -2.5 is suggestive of osteoporosis.

 Assessment of BMD may be the first step.
-There will likely be need to have blood tests as well.
+There will likely be needed to have blood tests as well.
 These are useful in knowing if there are underlying medical conditions that are responsible for weakening bones.

 Web-based tools, such as FRAX or QFracture, may also be used when you approach your doctor for diagnosis.
 These assess your 10-year probability of fracture risk.
 They are tailored to work for individuals whose ages fall in the range 40-90 years.
 The algorithms need information such as age, bone density, weight, smoking, alcohol intake and sex to forecast how likely you are to suffer fractures.